Dr David Atkins joined the University of Suffolk in autumn of 2018 as Lecturer in Psychology within the School of Social Sciences and Humanities.

 Research is an important and integral part of your degree, and the Research Dissertation gives students the opportunity to expand learning and develop interests in a particular topic.
 Students will critique research by others and will reflect on their own work, moving students from a theoretical knowledge of research toward a more informed level of skill and application.

-The Clinical and Educational Psychology with Children and Adolescents module will guide students through the role of a psychologist working with children and young people whilst contributing towards their mental health, care and safe guarding and/or educational needs.
+The Educational Psychology module will guide students through the role of a psychologist working with children and young people whilst contributing towards their mental health, care and safe-guarding and/or educational needs.
 The module will direct students through behavioural, emotional, developmental and learning disorders.

 David’s research is two-fold.
 Firstly, David is interested in our ability to understand how others think and feel (i.e., empathy), and the boundary conditions that influence the associated cognitive and affective states (e.g., cultural background).
 Secondly, David has explored the psychological barriers and facilitators that enhance/impede learning amongst students in higher education.
 In fact, he has a proven track record of developing initiatives that result in student success.
-The social psychologist in David aims to explore research on the areas of interpersonal communication, social cohesion, and culture.
-However, David’s emerging interest in the psychology of education, aims to steer his career towards developing our understanding of learning in higher education – particularly in regard to understanding student attainment gaps in higher education.
+The social psychologist in David aims to explore research on the areas of interpersonal communication and narratives, social cohesion, and culture.
+However, David’s emerging interest in the psychology of education, aims to steer his career towards developing our understanding of learning in higher education – particularly regarding understanding the factors relating to student attainment gaps in higher education.

 Otterbacher, J., Ang, C. S., Litvak, M., & Atkins, D. (2017).
 Show Me You Care: Trait Empathy, Linguistic Style and Mimicry on Facebook.
 ACM Transactions on Internet Technology, 17(1). https://doi.org/10.1145/2996188